-States were required to submit SY 2016-2017 data to EDFacts no later than November 1, 2017.
-OSEP reviewed the data for quality issues and provided feedback to States/entities.
-States/entities were given the opportunity to address the data quality issues prior to the data being published.
-Finalized data were extracted from the EDFacts system after 11:59pm ET on May 30, 2018.
-Please see Appendix A for the specific date each State/entity submitted these data.
+States / entities were required to submit SY 2017-2018 data to EDFacts no later than November 7, 2018.
+OSEP reviewed the data for quality issues and provided feedback to States /entities.
+States / entities were given the opportunity to address the data quality issues by resubmitting the data or providing a data note prior to the data being published.
+Finalized data were extracted from the EDFacts system after 11:59pm ET on May 29, 2019.
+Please see Appendix A for the specific date each State / entity submitted these data.

-1.4 State Supplemental Survey (SSS) - IDEA Metadata
+2.2 State Supplemental Survey (SSS) - IDEA Metadata

 The State Supplemental Survey - IDEA (SSS-IDEA) collects metadata related to the IDEA Section 618 data collections.
-OSEP uses the States' SSS-IDEA metadata responses to verify the accuracy of the IDEA Section 618 data and to appropriately understand and analyze the IDEA Section 618 data.
+OSEP uses the States' / entities' SSS-IDEA metadata responses to verify the accuracy of the IDEA Section 618 data and to appropriately understand and analyze the IDEA Section 618 data.
 This information is submitted to OSEP via EMAPS by the IDEA Part B data managers in each of the 60 IDEA Part B reporting entities.
-States/entities were required to submit initial SY 2016-17 metadata to EMAPS no later than February 22, 2017 and finalized metadata by no later than January 17, 2018.
+States /entities were required to submit initial SY 2017-18 metadata to EMAPS no later than February 21, 2018 and finalized metadata by no later than January 16, 2019.

-States were required to report responses to the following questions:
+States / entities were required to report responses to the following questions:

 - Please indicate all related service personnel categories that are employed or contracted to provide related services to children with disabilities (IDEA), ages 3 through 21, in your state?

 - Psychologists

-- Social Workers
+- o Social Workers

 - Occupational Therapists

 - Audiologists

 - Physical Education Teachers and Recreation and Therapeutic Recreation Specialists

 - Physical Therapists

 - Speech-Language Pathologists

 - Interpreters

-- Counselors and Rehabilitation Counselors
+- o Counselors and Rehabilitation Counselors

 - Orientation and Mobility Specialists

 - Medical/Nursing Service Staff

 - If No, please provide a comment.

-Please see Appendix C for the specific responses submitted by each State/entity as of January 17, 2018.
+Please see Appendix C for the specific responses submitted by each State / entity as of January 16, 2019.

-1.5 Definitions
+2.3 Definitions